tangruize/SandTable/doc/Install.md

 lxc storage create btrfs btrfs size=40GiB
 ```

-Initialize an Ubuntu 22.04 LXD container:
+To initialize an Ubuntu 22.04 LXD container:

 ```sh
 ## If we manually created a btrfs driver, add `-s btrfs` option after the `lxc init ..` command